ml-tooling/universal-build/README.md

 > _Requirements: All build requirements need to be installed on your machine._

-Execute the following command in the root folder of a component that has a `build.py` script:
+Execute the following command in the root folder of any component with a valid `build.py` script:

 ```bash
 python build.py --make --check --test